latextemplates/generator-latex-template/README.md

 ## Talks

+- [Oliver Kopp - The LaTeX Template Generator - TUG 2023](https://tug.org/tug2023/program.html) - first international presentation of the generator
-- [Oliver Kopp - The LaTeX Template Generator](https://github.com/dante-ev/Vortraege_Tagungen/blob/master/2019-Herbst/Oliver%20Kopp%20-%20The%20LaTeX%20Template%20Generator%20-%20dante2019-herbst.pdf) - a talk on the motivation, user experience, and the contribution
+- [Oliver Kopp - The LaTeX Template Generator - DANTE Herbsttagung 2019](https://github.com/dante-ev/Vortraege_Tagungen/blob/master/2019-Herbst/Oliver%20Kopp%20-%20The%20LaTeX%20Template%20Generator%20-%20dante2019-herbst.pdf) - a talk on the motivation, user experience, and the contribution

-## Usage
+### Precondition for the generator

-One has to install [Node.js](https://nodejs.org/en/) version 14 to get this generator running.
+One has to install [Node.js](https://nodejs.org/en/) version 18 (or later) to get this generator running.
-On Windows, one can just run `choco install nodejs-lts` to get the right version of Node.js.
+For simple installation, just head to <https://nodejs.org/> and follow the installation instructions.

+### Using the generator

-On Linux, one can start using the generator directly using the node execution wrapper [npx](https://www.npmjs.com/package/npx):
+One can start using the generator directly using the node execution wrapper [npx](https://www.npmjs.com/package/npx):

 ```bash
 npx -p yo -p generator-latex-template -c 'yo latex-template'
 ```

-### Installing `generator-latex-template`
+### Permanent installation (and simpler command line usage)

-In case one wants to have the generator installed permanently or `npx` does work as expected, one can install `generator-latex-template` using following command:
+In case one wants to have the generator installed permanently (or `npx` does work as expected), one can install `generator-latex-template` using following command:

 ```bash
 npm install -g generator-latex-template
 ```

-### Using the generator
+Then, one can invoke the generator as follows:

-One can run the generator by invoking this command on a command prompt:

 ```bash
 yo latex-template